 Once the procedure is over, you’ll spend a couple hours in the recovery room before you’re released to a driver to take you home.
 You may need prescribed pain relievers for a day or two.
 Even though both procedures require that you put off heavy lifting and strenuous physical work for a few weeks, you’re encouraged to start walking and following a prescribed physical therapy routine right away.

 You’ll follow up at NU-Spine about a week after the surgery to make sure everything is healing properly.
 Dr. Skovrlj always makes sure that your surgery and recovery go smoothly, with no complications.
-Contact NU-Spine today to begin your road to pain-free living.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine today to begin your road to pain-free living.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey